ABOUT THIS CONFERENCE

 - The experts answer the questions submitted by the students, with a prize for the best

-1.25 – 2.10pm: How successful really were the later years of Elizabeth I?
-Anna Whitelock
+How successful really were the later years of Elizabeth I?
+Dr Anna Whitelock

 - What does the latest historical research tell us: has our view of Elizabeth changed?

-- Evaluate what Elizabeth’s reign meant for the poor, foreign relations and English culture
+- Evaluate what the last years of Elizabeth’s reign meant for the poor, foreign relations and English culture

-- Consider the economic, social and political consequences for England and how you can use that in your answers
+- The economic, social and political consequences for England: social discontent and rebellions

 - Excellent essay practice: students improve example responses to understand what the examiners want